-In particular, we describe two alternative approaches to apply quantization techniques to polynomial processes.
-First, we directly quantize the price probability distribution obtained by exploiting the polynomial property.
-In this way we provide an alternative approach to the algorithm proposed in \cite{jacobi}, even if we are bound to the dimensionality problems arising in pricing path-dependent derivatives.
-So, to overcome these limitations, we extend to multidimensional models the framework of \cite{CalFioGra2}, based on recursive marginal quantization, which does not rely on the polynomial property of the model, and we use it to price Bermudan options.
+In the present paper we adopt two different quantization techniques to price plain-vanilla options and exotic derivative contracts within the SVJ model.
+The first technique is designed for plain-vanilla or European options, and it is based on the direct quantization of the price probability distribution obtained by exploiting the polynomial property.
+In this way we provide an alternative approach to the algorithm proposed in \cite{jacobi}.
+The second one is designed for exotic products, hence providing an alternative to \cite{Filipovic_cubature}, but it can be used also for European options, and it extends to multidimensional models the framework of \cite{CalFioGra2}, based on recursive marginal quantization.
+This second procedure does not rely on the polynomial property of the model, so that we can use it for path-dependent products without encountering dimensionality problems.
+Our analysis on SVJ quantization provides both practical tools to develop fast exotic option pricing algorithms and theoretical results to assess the approximation errors.
+A final Conclusion follows.

 The paper is organized as follows.
 In Section \ref{sec:tools} the SVJ model is presented.
 An introduction to quantization of random variables is given in Section \ref{recall}.
 Two different quantization approaches are then described: firstly, in Section \ref{sec:firstQ} quantization techniques are adapted to polynomial models, leading to new pricing formulas for plain-vanilla options, whose approximation error is discussed.
 Then, in Section \ref{sec:secondQ} recursive marginal quantization (which does not exploit the polynomial nature of our stochastic process) is introduced in a multidimensional setting and it is applied to price path-dependent exotic options.
 Numerical results for all the introduces algorithms, along with a discussion, are presented in Section \ref{sec:numerical}.